Question 1: What are the class statistics for the most recent class?

 Question 9: What is considered an upper division/advanced course?

 This varies from institution to institution.
 Check with your undergraduate academic advisor for clarification.
-Upper division/advanced courses are typically taken in your junior and senior year are not offered at community or junior colleges, and require one or more lower–division courses to be taken prior to enrollment.
-Please visit the prerequisite database for a listing of approved upper-division courses at various institutions.
+Upper division/advanced courses are typically taken in your junior and senior year, are not offered at community or junior colleges, and require one or more lower–division courses to be taken prior to enrollment.
+Please visit the prerequisite database for a listing of approved upper-division courses offered at various institutions.

 Question 10: Can I substitute life experience for any of the prerequisites?